smokeme/fawaz.blog/content/blog/cracking-django-jwt/index.md

 So what does all of this have to do with `SECRET_KEY` ?

-Well as it happenes to create a JWT token you need some kind of a secret key `password` if you may say to generate this JWT token
+Well as it happens  to create a JWT token you need some kind of a secret key `password` if you may say to generate this JWT token

-And when it comes to Django, the go-to password for encryption opertations is the `SECRET_KEY`
+And when it comes to Django, the go-to password for encryption operations  is the `SECRET_KEY`

 ### Generate a JWT Token